JeerasakAnanta/JeerasakAnanta/README.md

 - [Linkedin](https://www.linkedin.com/in/jeerasak-ananta-a1b4231a2/)
 - Mail  ``` jeerasakananta@gmail.com```

-Thank you kub to read :)
+Thank you krub to read :)